Published 9 January 2019, updated 7 June 2019, updated 20 March 2020

 Nothing about cancer is simple.
 With such a life-changing diagnosis, patients need confidence that their doctors are considering all the relevant data and making the best possible diagnostic and treatment decisions in a timely fashion.

 However, clinicians face enormous time pressure and have to sift through a staggering amount of information.
-For example, more than a million medical papers are added each year to data sources like PubMed, which roughly equals a new paper published every two minutes.
-Every day, nearly 100 clinical trial reports and reviews are added.1 And in 2018, more than 1000 new cancer drugs were being studied in clinical trials or awaiting FDA review.2,3
+More than a million medical papers are published each year, nearly 100 clinical trial reports and reviews are added every day.1 And in 2018, more than 1000 new cancer drugs were being studied in clinical trials or awaiting FDA review.2,3

 “It’s extremely important to have an accurate diagnosis, which means we need all the information about what is going on with the patient – from all the studies, all the radiology reports, all the lab tests,” says Richard Hammer, MD, Director Anatomic Pathology, University of Missouri, School of Medicine.
 “We need to have that all present in one place to make an accurate diagnosis and decide what the best treatment is.”